BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 The luminance contrast means the difference in reflected light between two objects.
 In order to calculate the luminance contrast, the Luminance Reflective Values (LRVs) of the different objects need to be known.
 Then, the Bowman-Sapolinksi equation can be used to calculate the luminance contrast - [here is an online calculator](https://luminos.com.au/luminous-calculator-bowman-sapolinski-equation/) that uses this.

 ***HOW TO DECIDE MATERIALS AFTER CONTRAST ESTABLISHED*** Possibly just aesthetics of surrounding architecture?
+Further factors that need to be considered when deciding on the materials of the door are the sound reduction, fire protection and ***FINISH THIS***

 After you've decided on the materials for the door, you'll need to meet with a consultant (most likely from lockwood) to discuss the legal requirements of the door being constructed, based on the factors that you need to fulfil.
 It will be helpful to have the plan(s) of the door(s) you're discussing and to know what the purpose of the door is.